KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** JCarter426

-**Description:** By default, KOTOR 2 has all the handmaidens look exactly the same, except for Brianna herself.
-This mod restores the original intended appearance of the other sisters, so it actually makes sense when they say that Brianna honors the face of her mother.
+**Description:** The handmaiden has five half-sisters who all, by default, share her appearance.
+Canonically, however, it's established that they all look different than the companion handmaiden sister.
+This mod restores the different appearance of the five other sisters.

 **Category & Tier:** Restored Content & Immersion / 2 - Recommended